 I am a higher education junkie.
-I read the Chronicle with abandon every day, I intently follow the #highered hastag on Twitter, and I read blogs that discuss my industry.
+I read the Chronicle with abandon every day, I intently follow the #highered hastag on Twitter, and I read blogs that discuss my field.
 I can’t get enough of higher education reporting and analysis.

 I became a higher ed junkie during my transition from humanities graduate student to academic librarian through the blog of Steven Bell, The Kept-Up Academic Librarian, a wonderful site that collects news from around American higher education.
 Reading this blog in 2007 gave me the first wave of awareness that higher education is an industry, not just a collection of noble institutions invested in educating students.

 Last Friday, I had the pleasure of attending the Association of College and Research Libraries New England Chapter annual conference where Bell was the keynote speaker.
 True to form, he helped New England librarians look at the wider landscape of higher education and discussed our role in facilitating positive changes that will benefit our students.

 There are many columns, articles, and think pieces out there about the future of higher education, especially about the emergence of MOOCs, Massive Open Online Courses.
 Why pay for an education when you can take classes for free at MIT, Yale, or Stanford?
 There’s a lot of emphasis on cost-savings and effectiveness.
 Personally, I think it’s too soon to gauge the effectiveness of the courses and how online courses affect job security across fields, but I am committed to learning more about them.
 However, the question of cost is far from settled.

 This morning, my weekly edition of EdSurge hit my inbox and I found an array of links that got me going:

 THE REVOLUTION WILL BE